ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 - a declarative and highly scalable workload generator

 Install SimRunner and configure it to simulate the load based on your current database metrics, and then create a configuration file for SimRunner that mimics your current workload.

+## Run YCSB on OVHcloud MongoDB
+> [!WARNING]
+> With YCSB version 0.17.0, make sure you have Python 2 installed, as YCSB will encounter errors if Python 3 is used.

 ## Step 3: Estimating Resource Requirements